Prerequisites for studying FEA

 The intention of the task creator is obvious.
 The student should use the Pythagoras’ Theorem and calculate that the distance is 5m.
 This task, however, got pretty famous, as some biologists pointed out that if such a tree grows so close to a small river that must be a bamboo tree (or whatever).
 Based on that he suggested that this can be only a such and such monkey.
 Later on, some physicist actually calculated the correct trajectory for said jump (taking into account the average weight of said monkey, etc.), someone helped with humid air properties, and so on.
 After a very long debate, a “correct” answer was found.
 A guy who solves the problem (from primary school math exam) got accepted to one of the universities without required-entry tests!

 You should always remember this, because most of the time at your technical university they were telling you it should be 5…

 Do you remember when they told you in school there is no such thing as the square root of -1?
 And the surprise when you learned at university that actually there is such a thing?
-Engineering is full of such surprises!
+Engineering is full of surprises!
 Some of them are too complicated to discuss in class, some would take too much time, most are simply out of the scope of the course content.
-In reality, when you finish studies you won’t know about a lot of issues…
+In reality, when you finish your studies you won’t know about a lot of issues…

 … issues I have “discovered” later on in my career!
-Those discoveries caused few sleepless nights each.
+Those discoveries caused a few sleepless nights each.
 Nights when I desperately tried to fix something before the deadline!
 I got lucky, I have discovered all the issues before the projects were executed!